-Course MTC 106 Electrical Systems
+Course MTC 203 Electricity and Electrical Systems

-This course uses a systematic approach to motorcycle electrical systems.
-Accessories, lighting, ignition, starting, charging and various control systems are studied.
+Students will learn and apply the basic laws and formulas as they relation electrical systems.
+Students will utilize wiring diagrams and apply them to component identification, testing, and diagnostics.
+The Electrical Systems portion of the course uses a systematic approach to motorcycle electrical system.
+Accessories, lighting, ignition, starting, charging, and various control systems are studied.
 Computer controlled electronics are also discussed.
-Industry approved troubleshooting and diagnostics procedures are practiced in structured lab exercises structured lab exercises.
-Prerequisite: None.
-Lecture Hrs: 62.5.
-Lab Hrs: 62.5.
+Industry approved troubleshooting and diagnostic procedures are practiced in structured exercises.
+Prerequisite: None Lecture Hrs: 125 Lab Hrs.
+125.

-Course MTC 107 Fuel Systems
+Course MTC 204 Fuel Systems and Service

 This course covers carburetion, fuel injection, theory, operation, and general fuel delivery principles.
-Exhaust systems effects on engine operation, and emission control devices will be discussed.
-Troubleshooting and industry approved diagnostic and service procedures are an integral part of students' experiential learning experiences.
-Prerequisite: None.
-Lecture Hrs: 62.5.
-Lab Hrs: 62.5.
+Exhaust systems effects on engine and emission control devices will be discussed.
+Troubleshooting and industry approved diagnostic and service procedures are an integral part of student's experimental learning experiences.
+This course also prepares students to operate in a service environment.
+Students will learn customer service, use of dynamometer, and communication skills that are necessary to be successful in a modern service environment.
+Lab practices will focus on manufacturer service and repair procedures.
+Prerequisite: None Lecture Hrs: 125 Lab Hrs: 125.